MessageBird Alternatives: A No-Code WhatsApp Alternative to MessageBird and Bird Competitors

 How much does Bird (MessageBird) cost for WhatsApp?

 Bird uses usage-based pricing.
-On WhatsApp it adds a per-message platform fee, commonly around $0.005 per message, on top of Meta's own per-message WhatsApp charges, and it leans toward contact bundles starting in the tens of thousands of contacts and custom enterprise contracts that often run into five figures a year.
+On WhatsApp it charges a tiered processing fee, published at $0.0050 per 1,000 messages in the main volume band as of July 2026, on top of Meta's own per-message WhatsApp charges, which are $0.025 per marketing message to the US.
+It leans toward contact bundles starting in the tens of thousands of contacts and custom enterprise contracts that often run into five figures a year.
 Verify current rates on bird.com, since plans and markups change.

 Is Bird good for WhatsApp marketing?